-B. OCT Capturing
+2.2 OCT Capturing

-The structure of the OCT system [8] is shown in Fig.2.
+The structure of the OCT system [8] is shown in Fig.1.
 The system consists of a rotational flat panel detector (FPD), an X-Y stage and an open-type X-ray generator.
 The FPD and the sample rotate simultaneously, and X-ray projection images are obtained from various directions.
 Unlike the conventional axial CT, the X-ray generator need not rotate because the radiation angle is as wide as 130°.
 The light weight of the FPD results in a low mechanical load; this further allows high-speed scanning.
 The geometrical magnification increases as the distance between a sample and the X-ray generator decreases.
-The geometrical magnification of OCT prototype is 200, and a spatial resolution of 0.25 $\mu$ m is attained.
+The geometrical magnification of our OCT prototype is 200, and a spatial resolution of 0.25 μm is attained.
 The X-ray generator and the FPD do not interfere because the direction of the X-ray radiation is inclined.
 It is the most advantageous in OCT that cut out of inspect region is not needed.
 The X-ray projection images are transferred to the host memory via an image grabber, and the OCT image is obtained by performing 3D reconstruction.
-The matrix size of OCT prototype is 2048 $\times$ 2048 $\times$ 64 pixels; the reconstruction is performed while correcting the projection image.
-Figs.3 and 4 show the OCT images.
-In Fig.3 (b), the bump outline at the defective bump is unclear, which indicates that the solder is not connected correctly between the bump and the substrate.
-Additionally, Fig.4 also indicates that soldering is defective on the substrate side.
+The matrix size of our OCT prototype is $2048 \times 2048 \times 64$ pixels; the reconstruction is performed while correcting the projection image.
+Figs. 2 and 3 show the OCT images.
+In Fig.2 (b), the bump outline at the defective bump is unclear, which indicates that the solder is not connected correctly between the bump and the substrate.
+Additionally, Fig.3 also indicates that soldering is defective on the substrate side.

-C. Position adjustment
+2.3 Position adjustment

 The BGA-mounted substrate has warpage which is developed during the manufacturing and the reflow process.
 The fluctuation of the inspection position due to the warpage causes the degradation of the performance in the case of 3D inspection.
-In order to correct the warpage of substrate, the laser displacement sensor placed at the back side of the substrate are introduced, and the distances from the sensor to the substrate are measured.
-More than 3 positions are measured, the equation of the least square plane, z = ax + by + c, was obtained by using the values of the measured distances.
+In order to correct the warpage of substrate, we introduced the laser displacement sensor placed at the back side of the substrate, and the distances from the sensor to the substrate are measured.
+More than 3 positions are measured, the equation of the least square plane, z = ax+ by + c, was obtained by using the values of the measured distances.
 After obtaining the equation of the plane, the OCT image was tilted based on the coefficients a and b; thus, the warpage was corrected.
 Moreover, the shift in the z direction was corrected by the coefficient c.
-Fig.5 shows the result of the correction performed for the OCT image.
-The original image in Fig.5(a), the right side of the image becomes obscure if the substrate is tilted.
-On the other hand, all the bumps can be observed for the same condition in the corrected image shown in Fig.5(b); it was confirmed that the correction works well.
+Fig.4 shows the result of the correction performed for the OCT image.
+The original image in Fig.4(a), the right side of the image becomes obscure if the substrate is tilted.
+On the other hand, all the bumps can be observed for the same condition in the corrected image shown in Fig.4(b); it was confirmed that the correction works well.

-Fig. 2 Structure of OCT system
+Fig.1 Structure of OCT system